-    Changing the length of the brake lines can have a negative effect on the flying characteristics and extreme flight behavior.
+Changing the length of the brake lines can have a negative effect on the flying characteristics and extreme flight behaviour.
 The paraglider needs a little more lead when flying on speed bar, otherwise the glider could be braked unintentionally, leading to a loss of performance.
 When performing extreme flying maneuvers, shortening the brake lines too much can cause complications during recovery from collapses, parachutal stall, etc.

 No, because the glider is certified the way it is delivered to you.
 Even the brake line length is part of the trim and must not be changed.